The Complete Guide to Devkund Waterfall Trek

 - Option to camp along the waters of the Bhira reservoir

 ➤ Trek Details

 - Trek gradient: Easy.
 Flat walk with a few, short stretches of gradual ascent.

 - Water sources: None.
 Carry two litres of water

 The trail begins from the open parking area at Bhira.
-It is a well laid path with direction boards at regular intervals.
-Unlike common belief, chances of getting lost in the forest are almost nil.
-In fact, the trail is better laid than a few famous treks in Maharashtra.
+It is a well-laid path with direction boards at regular intervals.
+Unlike common belief, the chances of getting lost in the forest are almost nil.
+The trail is better laid than a few famous treks in Maharashtra.

 A slight descent from here will take you along the banks of the reservoir from where the trail advances further into the forest.
 In the first 45 mins, you have to cross 2 dried up streams separated by a distance of around 20 mins.
 The terrain is a mix of open meadows and overgrowth.